mikael-s-persson/templight/README.md

 Templight is a Clang-based tool to profile the time and memory consumption of template instantiations and to perform interactive debugging sessions to gain introspection into the template instantiation process.

+**Disclaimer**: Templight is still at a very preliminary state.
+We hope to get as much early adoption and testing as we can get, but be aware that we are still experimenting with the output formats and some of the behaviors.

 ## Table of Contents

 - [Templight Profiler](#templight-profiler)